Home / Undergrad / Undergraduate – University of Windsor

 All programs listed in the application are available for fall admission.
 We advise you to submit your application as soon as possible.

-If you apply to programs that require interviews and/or auditions, we will advise you as to the date of interview or auditionRefer to Supplemental Documents.
+If you apply to programs that require additional information, interviews and/or auditions, we will advise you as to the date of interview or auditionRefer to Supplemental Documents.

 Deadlines